 Admission is rolling, and you may begin the program in September or January.
 May admission is also usually possible for part-time students.

 University of Michigan-Dearborn students who have been admitted to the MS-Information Systems may take up to 6 graduate credits during the final semester of their undergraduate program.

 Computer and Information Systems

 Electives (3 courses/9 credits)

 Transfer Credit and Course Exemptions

 Previous coursework deemed substantially similar to MIS 525, or an undergraduate degree in Information Technology Management, may qualify to exempt students from MIS 525.
-Exempt courses must be replaced with other approved courses in the degree program.
+Exempt courses must be replaced with other elective courses in the degree program.

 In addition, up to 6 transfer credits for previous equivalent graduate coursework can be applied to the degree if those credits have not been counted toward a degree.